 Gains or losses from the Foreign Exchange Management Program shall be defined as the difference between actual foreign exchange rate purchases, including actual hedging costs, and the cost calculated using the Foreign Exchange Benchmark.

 The Foreign Exchange Management Program will limit recognized losses to a maximum of $20,000,000 dollars, in aggregate, on the total portfolio on an annual basis.
-Annual recognized gains or losses generated by the Foreign Exchange Management Program in excess of $20,000,000 shall be exclusively for the account of TransCanada as Incentive Revenue.
+Annual recognized gains or losses generated by the Foreign Exchange Management Program in excess of $20,000,000 shall be for the exclusive account of TransCanada.

 All transactions in the Foreign Exchange Management Program will be executed with highly rated financial counterparties to reduce the risk of counterparty default.

-The parties will consider, and may during the Term of this Settlement if the TTF agrees, extend the Foreign Exchange Management Program to include foreign currency principal payments on Actual Debt Portfolio instruments.

 Notwithstanding the expiration or termination of this Settlement, the Foreign Exchange Management Program shall not be discontinued and existing positions shall not be liquidated.
+Outstanding positions as at expiration or termination of this Settlement shall continue to be managed until maturity or closure of the existing positions.
 Gains and losses as at the expiration or termination of this Settlement shall be settled in the manner set out in Section 10.2 (a).
 Thereafter, gains and losses emanating from positions taken prior to the expiry or termination of this Settlement in the Foreign Exchange Management Program shall be settled annually in the same manner as described in Section 10.2 (a).

 10.3 Interest Rate Management

 During the Term of this Settlement, TransCanada shall continue the Interest Rate Management Program originally implemented in the Incentive Agreement and extended into 2000 by TTF resolution 17.99 and 2001 by TTF resolution 01.2001.
 The purpose of the Interest Rate Management Program described below is to attempt to reduce the long-term costs of funds of the Actual Debt Portfolio and the issuance of new debt.
 Subject to paragraph 10.3 (c) (iii), recognized gains and losses in respect of each Test Year of the Settlement shall be shared equally by TransCanada and its Shippers.
 One-half of any such recognized gain or loss in a Test Year together with any gains or losses amortized to the current Test Year from prior Test Years, will be recorded in an Incentive Based Deferral Account and applied to the Cost of Service in the year immediately following the Test Year.
-The balance of such gain or loss will accrue to TransCanada as Incentive Revenue.
+The balance of such gain or loss will be for the exclusive account of TransCanada.

 Gains or losses emanating from the Interest Rate Management Program shall be measured annually on a Cash Flow basis.